richardimaoka/alpakka-blog-post/README.md

 final Materializer materializer = ActorMaterializer.create(system);
 ```

-If you are not familiar with ActorSystem and Materializer, you can assume,
+If you are not familiar with ActorSystem and Materializer, you can assume that
 they are like underlying infrastructure to run Akka Stream.
 Typically each of them has only one instance in your application, more precisely,
-in your (Linux) process.
+in your (OS) process.

 In a production environment, you should already have a data set in Cassandra, but in this example,
 we need to prepare a data set by ourselves before running Akka Stream with CassandraSource.